Laboratory test

 Weighing of condensate container for determination of the condensation efficiency.
 Photo: SLG

-The noise level during the drying programme is measured according to standard method EN 60704-2-6:2012.
+The noise level during the drying program is measured according to standard method EN 60704-2-6:2012.

 8. User-friendliness